What is Trauma and Do I Have Trauma?

 Trauma can feel like a heavy word,

-but at its core, trauma is any deeply distressing experience that leaves a lasting impact on how you think, feel, or relate to others.
-While we often associate trauma with life-threatening events like assaults, accidents, or natural disasters—it can also stem from subtler experiences, such as emotional neglect, a tough upbringing, chronic stress, or repeated relationship wounds.
+but at its core, trauma is any distressing experience that leaves a lasting impact on how you think, feel, or relate to others.
+While we often associate trauma with life-threatening events like assaults, accidents, or natural disasters, it can also come from more subtle yet deeply wounding experiences, like emotional neglect, a difficult childhood, ongoing stress, or repeated relationship pain.

 Trauma Isn’t Always What Happened, It’s How It Affected You

-Research shows that trauma isn't defined solely by the event itself but by the individual’s emotional response to it.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), trauma results from an event or series of events that is experienced as physically or emotionally harmful or life-threatening, and that has lasting adverse effects on an individual’s functioning and well-being (SAMHSA, 2014).
+Research shows that trauma isn't defined solely by what happened, but by the individual’s emotional response to it.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), trauma results from an event or series of events that is experienced as physically or emotionally harmful or life-threatening, and that has lasting negative effects on a person’s functioning and well-being (SAMHSA, 2014).

 What feels traumatic to one person may not impact another in the same way.
 This is why two people can go through the same event, but only one might develop trauma-related symptoms.
 Factors like age, previous life experiences, support systems, and personal resilience all influence whether something becomes traumatic.